SnapXL/snapx-plugin-spec/README.md

     - Have a corresponding `.sha512` file (e.g. `main.js` → `main.js.sha512`).
     - Have a detached `.asc` OpenPGP signature (e.g. `main.js` → `main.js.asc`) created using your trusted key.

+> [!WARNING]
-> ⚠️ This applies to **every single file** — not just the main files.
+> This applies to **every single file** — not just the main files.
 Even metadata files or assets must be signed and hashed.

 ---